/ˌɛm.brɪ.oʊˈlɒdʒɪk/

 2024 Graduate Exhibition, Victorian College of the Arts, Bachelor of Fine Arts (Honours)

 The installation comprised twelve screens, each displaying technogenic infusions of machine-led imagery.
-These filmic works were embedded parasitically within The Stables infrastructure, inhabiting the exposed hardware like an invasive presence.
+These filmic works were embedded parasitically within exhbition buildings infrastructure, inhabiting the exposed hardware like an invasive presence.

-Composed of still and moving images captured through terrestrial LiDAR scanners, they were reconstituted into GAN-generated sequences bred from the same data.
-The machinic eye led the mechanic mind, and vice versa, creating a recursive interplay between technology and ecology.
+Composed of still and moving images captured through terrestrial scanners, they were reconstituted through generative sequences bred referencing the same data.
+The machinic eye led the mechanic mind, and vice versa, creating a recursive interplay between technologies and ecologies.

 ˌɛm – “em,” with a slight emphasis.